petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/success-stories-analysis/presentation-breakdown.md

 **At a Glance**

-* The Horizontal Solutions learning path presentation provides details of six common solutions where Liferay has been successful.
+* The Tailored Solution Highlights learning path presentation provides details of six common solutions where Liferay has been successful.
 * Each Solution is detailed in the same way:
   * Solution Definition
   * Key Liferay Capabilities to support that solution